Liverpool City

 Value added

-In Liverpool City, Construction most productive industry, generating $1,679 million in 2021/22.
+In Liverpool City, Transport, Postal and Warehousing most productive industry, generating $2,309 million in 2023/24.

 Value added by industry is an indicator of business productivity in Liverpool City.
 It shows how productive each industry sector is at increasing the value of its inputs.
 It is a more refined measure of the productivity of an industry sector than output (total gross revenue), as some industries have high levels of output but require large amounts of input expenditure to achieve that.